andywer/threads.js/README.md

 }
 ```

-Don't forget to add `tiny-worker` to your `package.json` `dependencies` in that case.
+Make sure that `tiny-worker` is listed in your `package.json` `dependencies` in that case.

 #### When using TypeScript

-Make sure to keep the imports / exports intact, so webpack resolves them.
+Make sure the TypeScript compiler keeps the `import` / `export` statements intact, so webpack resolves them.
 Otherwise the `threads-plugin` won't be able to do its job.

 ```diff
   module.exports = {